|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 14 x Twin 25mm AA (7x2)

 18 x B5N Kates

-During the Second Sino-Japanese War, on April 25, 1938 her air group was transferred to Nanking to support Japanese forces advancing up the Yangtze River then transferred to Wuhu in June and later Anquing to provide aerial defense.
+On April 25, 1938 during the Second Sino-Japanese War the Soryu air group was transferred to Nanking Airfield to support Japanese forces advancing up the Yangtze River.
+In June 1938 transferred to Wuhu and later Anquing to provide aerial defense.
 In China, one pilot died after shooting down a Chinese plane.
 Some of her pilots and planes remained in China.